lscambo13/ElegantFin/README.md

 <img width="auto" height="350" alt="image" src="https://github.com/user-attachments/assets/70834545-d1cd-4496-975a-4310030dedd9" />
 <img width="auto" height="350" alt="image" src="https://github.com/user-attachments/assets/c3cf2d96-0db0-4acb-bc61-7b08d5445452" />

-- Note: this is not needed on Jellyfin 10.11.X anymore
+- Note: this customisation is not needed on Jellyfin 10.11.X anymore

 - On older Jellyfin versions, to enable the background wallpaper on the login screen, first tick the 'Enable the splash screen' option in your Jellyfin Dashboard below the Custom CSS Box.
 - Second, copy and paste the following code at the end in Custom CSS box but don't save yet.